Jarrett Races On, Mourns Tara Parker

 Police said the limousine had stopped in a travel lane due to highway construction when it was struck by a pickup truck driven by Jeffrey Niles McFayden of Greensboro.
 The truck pushed the limousine into the car in front of it.

 McFayden was charged with driving while impaired and three counts of second-degree murder.
+He was held in the Guilford County (N.C.) jail on an $800,000 bond after his first court appearance Friday.

 The limousine driver and the driver and a passenger in the front car were not injured.